Braneworlds in Warped Einsteinian Cubic Gravity: Stability and localization of cubic gravity

 where $\Tilde{\Phi}_0$ is a normalization constant.
 Further, the localized graviton zero mode should satisfy the condition $\int_{-\infty} ^{-\infty} \Phi_0 ^2 dz=1$.
 Now, employing the $\frac{dy}{dz}= B(y)$ transformation, we proceed to numerically generate graphs depicting the zero modes as functions of the variable $y$.
 It is essential to highlight that the corresponding solution in this variable is expressed as follows

 where

-Considering the thick brane solution derived from the superpotential $W=\xi \phi$ and the warp factor (\ref{sec}), our analysis indicates that the zero mode exhibits localization at the origin, akin to the behavior observed in the standard RG case, refer to Figs. (\ref{mz0}).
+Considering the thick brane solution derived from the (\ref{super}) superpotential and the (\ref{sec}) warp factor, our analysis indicates that the zero mode exhibits localization at the origin, akin to the behavior observed in the standard RG case, refer to Figs. (\ref{mz0}).
 This phenomenon is particularly prominent under the assumption of a weak cubic interaction ($\epsilon=0.5$).
-Conversely, when a high cubic interaction is considered ($\epsilon=100$), the zero mode wave function undergoes a noteworthy splitting into two distinct peaks.